pouyakondori/yalda-fun/README.md

 # Yalda Party – Food Selection

 Simple two-page React/Vite app for coordinating our Yalda dinner dishes.
 The home page POSTs to a Google Apps Script endpoint, while the results page reads from the same sheet via the script’s JSON response.
+Each dish automatically closes after six households sign up, so the UI disables fully booked items in real time.

 ## Environment Variables